Riiid-Team/AI-Learning/README.md

 - Logistic Regression

 ### Final Model
-X classification model was the final model selected.
+Logistic Regression was the final model selected.
 It performed the best with an accuracy of x and AUC score of y.
 Emphasis was placed on reducing False Positives.
-A False Positive means a user answered a question correctly, when their answer was incorrect.
+A False Positive means our model predicts that a user answered a question correctly, when their actual answer was incorrect.

 [visual of how model works]